Micro-Masters/AI/README.md

 ![alt text](https://github.com/Micro-Masters/AI/blob/master/misc/Zerg_only_44_36_2.png)

 ## To run our code:
-1. install pysc2 version 2.0
+1. install pysc2 version 2.0 (from their git repo)
-2. follow instructions on pysc2 website to install Starcraft (latest)
+2. follow instructions on pysc2 website to install Starcraft 2 (latest)
-3. install tensorflow (1.8.0)
+3. install tensorflow gpu (1.8.0)
-4. install numpy (1.14.2)
+4. install numpy (1.14.2, should come with tensorflow)
-5. run: `python3 main.py` (3.5.6)
+5. run: `python3 main.py` (on 3.5+)

+>Do note while all code is complete, there are a few unresolved bugs

 ## Test Files